thatfuckingbird/hydownloader/docs/API.md

 ### POST /url_info

-The request body must be a JSON object containing a list of URLs in the `url` field.
+The request body must be a JSON object containing a list of URLs in the `urls` field.
 The response is a JSON list of URL info objects.
 Each object has the following keys: